bradarnst/newcv/src/partials/_experience.md

 As **Enterprise Solutions Architect** responsible for solutions architecture throughout Xchanging and to external customers; consulting for internal and external business clients; Enterprise Architecture.
 Primary resource for all security architecture.
 Developed the solution for a standard desktop for offshore, near-shore and internal employees using hybrid cloud systems.
 Designed a solution for a SharePoint front-end to provide app delivery, hosting and remote management for offshore and onshore users.

-• enterprise architecture • requirements • proposals • solution design & documentation • Microsoft • mainframe integration • Citrix • end-user computing platform design • roadmaps • private & hybrid cloud strategy •
+• enterprise architecture • requirements • proposals • solution design & documentation • Microsoft • mainframe integration • Citrix • end-user computing platform design • roadmaps • private & hybrid cloud strategy • data privacy •

 #### Enterprise Solutions Architect